Mishalzeera/the-money-manager/README.md

 database after a "add wish" form is filled in.
 The item appears immediately in the wishlist.
 Adding a dynamically generated a-tag with a url_for that links to a route only allows for the routing but not passing any variables back.
-Despite combing the Jinja and Flask docs, the author could only find limited mention of any related information.
+Despite combing the Jinja and Flask docs, I could only find limited mention of any related information.
 The issue was resolved by changing the a-tag to a button, and wrapping in a form tag.

 ### Create Invoice Structure

-The author has been grappling with the organisation of concerns, and has found that having a basic HTML and render_template route for a feature in place helps.
+I have been grappling with the organisation of concerns, and have found that having a basic HTML and render_template route for a feature in place helps.
-This allows the flow of operations to be clear to the author, who has to focus on small tasks, one at a time.
+This allows the flow of operations to be clear to myself, having to focus on small tasks, one at a time.
 The basic CRUD setup of the invoicing feature may involve separate pages for some functions, but remain in the same template for others.
 The invoice structure was set up as a series of pages for the time